vldmit/django-fspages/README.txt

 ==============

-Django-fspages is a small application for serving django page templates from the filesystem.
-It may be used as a substitute for ``django.contrib.flatpages``, have i18n support, decoupled from Django ORM
+Django-fspages is a small application for serving django page templates from the filesystem or other compatible storage.
+It may be used as a replacement for ``django.contrib.flatpages``, have i18n support, is decoupled from Django ORM.

-Application provide a ``fspages.views.serve`` view, which does mapping between matched path string in URL and page in the filesystem.
+Application provide a ``fspages.views.serve`` view, which does mapping between matched path string in URL and page in the storage.

 Each template may be supplemented with a serialized metadata file which have a same name as the template plus the entension suffix.
 Metadata is loaded by